hellfiretoad/slang/docs/user-guide/08-compiling.md

 The `slangc` tool, included in binary distributions of Slang, is a command-line compiler that can handle most simple compilation tasks.
 `slangc` is intended to be usable as a replacement for tools like `fxc` and `dxc`, and covers most of the same use cases.

+### Available Options

+See [slangc command line reference](https://github.com/shader-slang/slang/blob/master/docs/command-line-slangc-reference.md) for a complete list of compiler options supported by the `slangc` tool.

 ### Example